-Dr Michael Moskowitz, psychiatrist and scientific author, prefers to prescribe his patients a plant-based alternative.
+One physician’s opinion, Dr Michael Moskowitz, psychiatrist and scientific author, prefers to prescribe his patients a plant-based alternative.
 “I’d rather have someone on a high THC tincture at night than on Lunesta, Ambien or any such hypnotic sleeping pill.
 Cannabis is the best sleep medicine that I have ever used on patients.”

 PTSD (Post-Traumatic Stress Disorder ) patients also report positive effects in alleviating nightmares.

 7. Cannabis reduces the frequency of tics in Tourette’s patients

 Tourette Syndrome is a neuropsychiatric disorder that manifests itself in physical and vocal tics.
 It typically involves socially unacceptable comments, which can be very awkward for the person affected.

 Several studies are researching the effectiveness of cannabis for Tourette sufferers.
 As well as reducing the frequency of tics, it is notable for its capacity to reduce anxiety and aid sleep.

 8. Cannabis helps Parkinson’s patients in many respects